OpenEnergyPlatform/academy/docs/courses/08_licensing.md

 ### DALICC

-The project [DALICC ("Data Licenses Clearance Center")](https://docs.dalicc.net/) s an EU-funded research project aimed at developing a platform and tools to support the identification, clearance, and management of data licenses.
+The project [DALICC ("Data Licenses Clearance Center")](https://docs.dalicc.net/) iss an EU-funded research project aimed at developing a platform and tools to support the identification, clearance, and management of data licenses.
 The project's goal is to address the challenges surrounding data licensing in order to foster data interoperability, reuse, and sharing while ensuring legal